awnby/Loan-Matching/README.md

 An interesting couple things to note are how for Employment Status, loaner A seems to experience the opposite effect as the other two loaners.
 For example, while probability for getting approved from loaner B or C are lessened when you are unemployed, it is actually slightly improved for loaner A. Meanwhile, this effect is observed in the opposite effect for part timers, where part time customers are penalized when applying for a loan for lender A. One interpretation is that loaner A is targeted for unemployed customers.
 But this is contradicted by the fact that Net income and FICO score are positively influential for getting approved for loan A. So, it's possible that loaner A's approval process is more complex than what a logistic regression could capture.

 ### Conclusion and potential next steps
-As demonstrated by the potential increase in revenue and approval rate, this proposed matching system can dramatically improve Bankrate's ability to correctly match their customers with the appropriate loaner, as well as to maximize revenue based on historical data that is easily capturable.
+As demonstrated by the potential increase in revenue and approval rate, this proposed matching system can dramatically improve the company's ability to correctly match their customers with the appropriate loaner, as well as to maximize revenue based on historical data that is easily capturable.

 This system could also possibly be further optimized with a few tweaks: 1.
 Experimentation with more complex machine learning models.
 As mentioned before, it's possible that loaner A's approval process is more complicated than what a logistic regression can capture.
 In this case, a more complex model may be better suited, but with the cost of more computational power, which can decrease overall revenue for the company.
 2. If data exists on job stability between job industries, this data could be merged with the current dataset and used as a significant predictor of approvability.
 This is due to the fact that loans are paid in the long term, so stability of income is important in determining whether or not a customer can pay off their loan.
 3. A hard filter could be introduced before running the models to avoid expensive computations, especially when experimenting with more complex machine learning models.
 For example, if a customer was ever bankrupt or foreclosed their home, they wouldn't be considered for loaner B.

-With these steps, the proposed system could become even better than now, driving more revenue increase and approval rate improvement, making Bankrate all the more profitable and reliable.
+With these steps, the proposed system could become even better than now, driving more revenue increase and approval rate improvement, making the company all the more profitable and reliable.